haveno-dex/haveno-docs/docs/user-guide/install_instructions.md

-# Install Notes
+# Install Instructions

 Download and install Haveno using an installer for Linux, macOS, or Windows.
 The installer is provided by the third party Haveno network you're using.

 !!!
-Warning "Notice"
+Warning "Note"
     The Haveno project does not provide installers directly, because we do not operate or endorse any mainnet network.

     First find a third party network and then use their installer, or build their repository by customizing [these instructions](https://docs.haveno.exchange/development/installing/).